learn-co-curriculum/ruby-oo-object-relationships-collaborating-objects/README.md

 This should then return the new `Artist` object that was created by the `#artist_name` method.
 This is just another example of how objects can collaborate without being directly related.

--
--<a href='https://learn.co/lessons/ruby-collaborating-objects-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<a href='https://learn.co/lessons/ruby-collaborating-objects-readme' data-visibility='hidden'>View this lesson on Learn.co</a>